freer4/elevuetor/elevuetor-js/README.md

 ## Connection object

-Using Axios and environment settings, the Crust `Connection` object knows where and how to find the Mantle endpoints.
+Using Axios and environment settings, the Elevuetor `Connection` object knows where and how to find the Mantle endpoints.
 This also includes some token handling for JWT authentication. **TODO** There is work being done to make this smarter, allowing authentication to be abstracted/passed in

 ## Session object

-In conjunction with `Connection`, the Crust `Session` object is a simple current-user-state interface for keeping track of... session.
+In conjunction with `Connection`, the Elevuetor `Session` object is a simple current-user-state interface for keeping track of... session.
 I don't know what else I can tell you about session.
 Properties added to this object are also stored in browser session and retrieved on page load.

 ---